We Must Stop Donald Trump's Toxic Masculinity From Infecting Boys

 We all must call on the Boy Scouts to do a better job of guiding our boys into adulthood.
 The apology issued today is a good start, but it's not enough.
 They cannot just apologize for the speech’s partisan content, when the entire message was a disavowal of their motto, which requires Scouts to “help other people at all times.”

-L et’s be the healthy role models our kids desperately need.
+Let’s be the healthy role models our kids desperately need.
 Hug your boys tonight and tell them how much you love their kindness and their compassion.
 Ask them what they did today to help out someone else — and thank them for it.
 We must inspire more in our young men and demand more of ourselves, our leaders and our cultural institutions.
 Our — and their — future depends on it.